Jon Singleton (baseball): Houston Astros

 The Astros optioned Singleton to the Triple-A Fresno Grizzlies of the PCL to start the 2015 season.
 On May 13, 2015, Singleton recorded 10 RBIs, including a grand slam and two-run home run against the Albuquerque Isotopes.
 His 10-RBI game set a Fresno club record, and was one short of the modern-day PCL record, established by Mike Moustakas in 2010.
 Including the previous two games, Singleton smashed 4 home runs—two of which were grand slams—and 18 RBI over three games.
 Over a five-day span, Singleton collected 22 RBIs, including the 18 in Fresno's four-game series in Albuquerque from May 12–15.

 On November 19, 2016, Singleton was placed on outright waivers by the Astros.
 He cleared waivers on November 22 and was assigned to Fresno.
 He played the 2017 season with the Corpus Christi Hooks of the Double-A Texas League, and led all minor leaguers with 500 or more plate appearances with a walk percentage of 21.4%.

 In January 2018, MLB announced that Singleton had failed a third test for a drug of abuse and would be suspended for 100 games.
 In a statement to the Associated Press, Singleton admitted that he had a substance abuse problem: "At this point, it's pretty evident to me that I'm a drug addict.
 I don't openly tell everyone that, but it's pretty apparent to myself.
 I know that I enjoy smoking weed, I enjoy being high and I can't block that out of my mind that I enjoy that.
 So I have to work against that."
 On May 21, 2018, Singleton was released by the organization, while serving his suspension, during the final year of his contract.

-Diablos Rojos de México
+Diablos Rojos del México

 On April 2, 2020, Singleton signed with the Diablos Rojos del México of the Mexican League.
 He did not play that year due to the cancellation of the Mexican League due to the COVID-19 pandemic.
 On November 4, 2020, he was traded to the Guerreros de Oaxaca.
 On May 24, 2021, Singleton was traded back to the Diablos Rojos without appearing in a game for the Guerreros.
-He appeared in 46 games for México in 2021, batting .321/.503/.693 with 15 home runs, 36 RBIs, and four stolen bases.
+He appeared in 46 games for México in 2021, batting .321/.503/.693 with 15 home runs, 36 RBI, and four stolen bases.